Engee documentation

 double (by default) | Int8

-Output data type.
+The type of output data.
 Available data types: double or Int8.

-Barker Sequences
+Barker sequences

 1